The Difference Between Debtors vs Creditors

 What is a Debtor?

 A debtor is an individual or business that owes money to another entity (the creditor).
-You are a debtor if you have borrowed money or if you have received goods and services that you haven’t yet paid for.
+If you’ve borrowed money or received goods and services that you haven’t yet paid for, you’re a debtor.

-Debtors have certain financial obligations.
-This includes repaying the debt according to the agreed upon terms (e.g. paying interest, repaying the debt by a certain date, making regular instalments, etc.).
+Debtors have certain financial obligations, including repaying the debt according to the agreed terms like paying interest or making regular instalments.

 What is a Creditor?